knachev/vim/README.md

-These are my vim plugins and config files
+vim plugins and config files